SeqWare/seqware/README.md

 ### Building Our Site

-In order to publish to legacy.seqware.github.com, checkout our current master and publish our site:
+In order to publish to seqware.io , checkout our current master and publish our site:

     git checkout master
-    cd seqware-distribution
     mvn site-deploy

-Then you would look at the site at: http://seqware.github.io/legacy.seqware.github.com/
+Then you would look at the site at: http://seqware.io

-In order to publish to our current docs supporting the 1.0.x, checkout from develop and publish:
+In order to publish our docs leading up to 1.1.x , checkout from develop and publish:

     git checkout develop
     mvn site-deploy

-Then you would look at the site at: http://seqware.github.io
+Then you would look at the site at: http://seqware.github.io/unstable.seqware.io/

 ###Problems with Maven